databricks/diviner/docs/grouped_prophet.rst

     specified, is ``horizon`` * 3 with cutoff values for each window set at ``horizon`` / 2.

 parallel
-    Mode of operation for calculating cross validation windows. ``None`` for serial execution, ``processes`` for multiprocessing pool execution, and ``threads`` for thread pool execution.
+    Mode of operation for calculating cross validation windows. ``None`` for serial execution, ``'processes'`` for multiprocessing pool execution, and ``'threads'`` for thread pool execution.

 cutoffs
-    Optional control mode that allows for defining specific datetime values in ``Pandas Timestamp`` format to determine where to conduct train and test split boundaries for validation of each window.
+    Optional control mode that allows for defining specific datetime values in ``pandas.Timestamp`` format to determine where to conduct train and test split boundaries for validation of each window.

 kwargs